 Choose the Right Soil Mixture for Your Bonsai Tree

-Creating the perfect soil mixture for your bonsai tree is essential to its health and growth.
+Matching the perfect soil and fertilizer mixture for your bonsai tree is essential to its health and growth.
 Different types of trees thrive in different types of soil, so it is important to choose the right one.
 The most common bonsai soil mixture is a three-part blend of akadama, pumice, and compost.
-Akadama is a claylike substance that helps to retain water and nutrients, while pumice is a lightweight material that promotes good drainage.
+Akadama is a clay-like substance that helps to retain water and nutrients, while pumice is a lightweight material that promotes good drainage.

 Most flowering and fruiting species require a soil mixture with higher water retention. Â Composted pine bark, perlite, and leaf mold are good choices.